 It is an exciting time to be working in Forestry and related industries.
 Because of past silvicultural practices, the annual harvest of plantation pine is now taking a permanent step change from about 20 million cubic metres to 40 million cubic metres over the next 20 years.
 In some regions, notably the East Coast and Northland, the big change is already well under way now.

 Where do Forestry students go?

 Our graduates enter every aspect of forestry and resource management you can imagine, and probably a few others that would surprise you.
-Graduates can find themselves working for Forestry Consulting companies; forestry management companies such as Rayonier or Timberlands; regional, environmental or local councils, Government departments such as MAF Policy; and increasingly for forestry businesses overseas.
+Graduates can find themselves working for Forestry Consulting companies; forestry management companies such as Rayonier or Timberlands; regional, environmental or local councils, Government departments such as MPI; and forestry businesses overseas.
 Australian companies have been regular recruiters of our graduates in recent years.

 Challenging and rewarding career prospects

 The challenges are immense: what new markets can be found for the wood, what innovative new products can be developed, how can the increased flow of wood be managed without unacceptable pressure on the environment, what social and political issues will arise, and how can they be managed responsibly?
 These are very significant challenges, and only highly qualified, knowledgeable professionals will be able to handle them successfully.
 Many of them will be professional foresters, graduates of the School of Forestry, the only place in New Zealand where a comprehensive degree in professional forestry is offered.